SME-Management & Entrepreneurship

 Learning Outcomes:

-Upon completing this course, students are able to evaluate their business model according to financial and substantial criteria.
+Upon completing this course, alumni are able to evaluate their business model according to financial and substantial criteria.
 They know how to price their ventures and understand how to present their considerations and concepts to investors.
 Moreover, they are capable of providing a balanced assessment according to relevant criteria of under which conditions the financial market would be ready to invest in their proposition.

 Superior module: